tarantool/doc/doc/release/new-policy.rst

 A release candidate fits good to setup a staging server.

+There are two kinds of a release candidate:

+*   during early development
-There are two kinds of a release candidate.
-First, during early development, when the series goes to be mature enough.
-Second, on the support stage, to collect feedback before an upcoming release.
+*   on the support stage, to collect feedback before an upcoming release.

 The key difference between beta and release candidate is the maturity of the new functionality.
 The formal rules are: